 Who we think we are determines every action we take: whether we follow the well-worn path or the road less travelled.
 And in this time of change, this small but powerful idea becomes even more important, for four main reasons.

-The second reason is that the challenges that arise during times of change will often force us to make choices we’d rather not make, at times we’d rather not make them.
+The second reason is that the challenges that arise during these times of change will often force us to make choices we’d rather not make, at times we’d rather not make them.
 Again, understanding that this is what is happening will help us to respond better.

 And the fourth reason is that the clearer we are about who we most want to be (and not to be) then the quicker and easier we will find it to make these difficult decisions — even when information is in short supply and the outcome is difficult to predict — and the more inspired we will then feel to get up each morning to do what we have chosen to do.

 This time of change is forcing us to make decisions we would rather not make, at times we’d rather not make them.
-But if we use this as an opportunity to get clearer about who we really are and who we most want to become, then we will enable ourselves to take better decisions faster and to focus our limited time and resources on achieving what actually matters most to us.
+And if we use this as an opportunity to get clearer about who we really are and who we most want to become, then we will enable ourselves to take better decisions faster and to focus our time and resources on achieving what actually matters most to us.

 How easy do you find it to take decisions based on little or no information or without knowing how things are going to turn out?
 Would it be useful to become better at this?

-Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.
+Adapted from The Churning, Inner Leadership: a framework and a set of tools for building inspiration in a time of change.

 You can sign up to daily posts here.